wyattis/grandma-to-hell/README.md

 - Room transitions
 - Maybe add the concept of lives?
 - Keep states between each room (health, grandmas)
+- Grandmas interact with environment
+    - Turn around when hitting a wall
+    - Maybe talk with each other? ("That Sammy is something else!")
 - Sound effects
     - Fire
     - Jump